 The view of Weaver’s Needle from Fremont Saddle is fantastic!
 It’s not visible until you reach the top, so it’s quite the grand reveal.
 However, there are still plenty of great views overlooking Peralta Canyon on the way up.
 I did this hike on a rainy day (yes, we get those sometimes), and I definitely plan to go back at sunrise to see the morning light on Weaver’s Needle.
 This trailhead is further down the dirt road mentioned in Wave Cave/Carney Springs.

-The White Tank Mountains are West of Phoenix, and the best hiking trails are in White Tank Regional Park, which charges $10 per vehicle for entry.
+The White Tanks are West of Phoenix, and the best hiking trails are in White Tank Regional Park, which charges $10 per vehicle for entry.
 These mountains are less severe than the Superstitions, so the hiking is similarly less scramble-y/intense.
 The trails are well-maintained through winding mountain valleys.

 Mesquite Canyon and Willow Canyon Loop